Jack Nicholson's Daughter Grew Up To Be Gorgeous

 "Click" followed the story of hardworking architect Michael Newman (played by Adam Sandler) who finds a universal remote that allows him to control time.
 However, the remote ends up actually ruining his and his family's lives.
 Lorraine Nicholson played the 14-year-old Samantha Newman, the moody teenage version of Sandler's daughter in the movie.

-"World's Greatest Dad," a smaller indie film which starred the late Robin Williams and former child star Daryl Sabara, followed single father and high school English teacher Lance Clayton as he tries to play off his son's tragic death by accident as a suicide.
-In order to save his son and himself from embarrassment, he also publishes false suicide notes and prose that he actually penned himself, which catches the attention of the school's faculty and students.
+"World's Greatest Dad," a smaller indie film which starred the late Robin Williams and former child star Daryl Sabara, followed single father and high school English teacher Lance Clayton as he tries to play off his son's tragic death by accident as a self-inflicted death.
+In order to save his son and himself from embarrassment, he also publishes false notes and prose that he actually penned himself, which catches the attention of the school's faculty and students.
 Lorraine Nicholson had a small part as one of the students at the school.

 Jack Nicholson's daughter was Miss Golden Globe in 2007